redstreet/fava_investor/fava_investor/modules/tlh/README.md

 ## Limitations

+- Filters in Fava do not work with TLH.
+Selecting filters on the GUI (eg: a time filter) will lead to unpredictable results

 - Partial wash sales, or cases where it is not obvious as to how to match the purchases and sales, are not displayed due to their [complexity.](https://fairmark.com/investment-taxation/capital-gain/wash/wash-sale-matching-rules/)